trantienduchn/james-project/src/site/markdown/server/manage-webadmin.md

  - 404: The domain does not exist.
  - 500: Internal error

 This is an example of returned body.
-The rules field is a list of rule as described below.
+The rules field is a list of rules as described below.

 ```
 {"rules : [